 board (i.e., Piazza)

-her to pair you up with another student without a team-mate.
+him to pair you up with another student without a teammate.

-Ayushi will do her best to find you a team-mate.
+Emre will do his best to find you a teammate.

 You do not need to notify us on your team composition.
 Instead,

 when you submit your project you should indicate in your